 Once the ice is frozen take out the tin can and either use a drawn design that you can punch along or just use random holes.
 With T (3 years old) random holes were much easier but I do love the look of a set design.

 We used a screw to form the holes – I tried using my craft punch but it wasn’t sharp enough to pierce the holes in the tin can with the ice inside and without the ice the tin collapsed after a few hits.
 The screw pierced the tin fantastically and produced a neat hole as well.

 Once you have covered the whole tin or set out your design then submerge in warm water and the ice will melt.
-Add a tea light either a normal one or an electric one and then enjoy on an evening – perhaps with some of our homemade Lemonade and grilled pork on the BBQ.
+Add a tea light either a normal one or an electric one and then enjoy on an evening.